KevinGrea/PCASkills/PCADriverSkillsMinimumStandards.md

 certificate by the site owner must be included.

-**Waiver:** Everyone at the event location must sign the appropriate PCA insurance waiver as designated in the then current Region Procedures Manual and follow other procedures as designated in the Insurance Section of the RPM
+**Waiver:** Everyone at the event location must sign the appropriate PCA insurance waiver as designated in the then current Region Procedures Manual (RPM) and follow other procedures as designated in the Insurance Section of the RPM

 **Junior Participant Program (JPP)**